-I’ve gotten used to our name over the years, but I can remember how silly I felt the first time I answered the phone, “Wonderful Machine, this is Bill!”
+I’ve gotten used to the name over the years, but I can remember how silly I felt the first time I answered the phone, “Wonderful Machine, this is Bill!”

-But even though we were still living in the early days of the internet back in 2006, it seemed like all the best web addresses were already taken.
+Even though we were living in the early days of the internet back in 2006, it seemed like all the best web addresses were already taken.
 I’d wake up in the middle of the night with a great idea, go out to our garage/office and search on Network Solutions on my desktop computer only to find out that it was unavailable.

-At first, my ambitions were modest.
-I worked as a commercial photographer for a while.
-Every time I photographed an attorney at a law firm or a doctor at a medical practice, I wondered why photographers couldn’t come together to increase their revenue and decrease their expenses to better serve their customers.
-So I decided to form a little photo cooperative.
+At first, my intention for Wonderful Machine was to simply build a collective of local photographers.
+I had already been working as a commercial photographer for a while.
+And every time I photographed an attorney at a law firm or a doctor at a medical practice, I wondered why photographers couldn’t come together to increase their revenue and decrease their expenses to better serve their customers.
+So I formed a little photo cooperative.
 Neil Binkley, who was my studio manager at the time, became our first marketing director.
 And Christopher Farber, who was my assistant at the time, became our first apprentice photographer.
 Next, I lured my former assistant Chris Crisman away from his job working for Dave Moser, and I began feeding Crisman and Farber (as we called them) my overflow assignments.
 When they weren’t shooting their own assignments or assisting me on mine, I would pester them about working on their portfolio or making marketing calls.

-Then, when Crisman decided to go off on his own, I decided to pivot away from the cooperative business model and towards our current model – a production agency with a network of photographers around the world.
+Then, when Crisman decided to go off on his own, I decided to pivot away from the cooperative business model and towards our current model, where we describe ourselves as a production agency with a network of photographers around the world.